How to jump start a car

 Is bump starting the same as jump starting?

-Bump starting is another technique to getting a car with a flat battery started, and it’s quite different to jump-starting.
+Bump starting is another technique to getting a car with a flat battery started and it’s quite different to jump-starting.
 Whereas jump starting requires the use of jump cables and another car or battery pack to fire the engine up, bump starting relies on the rotating force of the car’s wheels to turn the engine over, which if all goes to plan will allow your car to start.

 Since the car’s driven wheels need to be rotating for this to work, bump starting will require you to either push the car forwards or backwards, or let the car roll up or down hill if you’re on an incline.

-This technique only works for cars with manual gearboxes, too, since you’ll need to keep the clutch pedal depressed until the car is moving – quickly taking your foot off the clutch will get the gears in the gearbox and by extension the engine crank turning, which will allow your car’s engine to start.
+This technique only works for cars with manual gearboxes, since you’ll need to keep the clutch pedal depressed until the car is moving – quickly taking your foot off the clutch will get the gears in the gearbox and by extension the engine crank turning, which will allow your car’s engine to start.